Environment and History

 This paper argues that much historical and political analysis of Zimbabwe neglects a crucial resource: water.
 Using data from Nkayi district, evidence is presented to show how access to water rather than land has been the critical factor in its settlement and development.
 Water supplies were provided by the state during the first half of the century to support economic and fiscal policies and to render forced resettlement possible.
 During the years of struggle preceding and including the Liberation War, control over water was used as a weapon, and this remained a significant issue in the post-Independence period.
 Examples are offered of people's resistance to such control through non-cooperation in water development activities and the evolution of a culture of minimal water use strongly associated with concepts of solidarity and survival.
 Finally the implications of this historic legacy for current development initiatives are discussed.

-Reprints of this article can be ordered from the British Library Document Supply Service or ingenta
+Reprints of this article can be ordered from ingenta or the British Library

 Contact the publishers for subscriptions and back numbers of Environment and History.